BuiltByAmos-1801/BuiltByAmosOfficial/README.md

 ##   About

 **BuiltByAmosOfficial** is a collection of high-quality, developer-friendly repositories created by **Amos Anand**.
-It includes **web apps, UI/UX projects, reusable components**, and **developer tools** â€” all designed for performance, simplicity, and scalability.
+It includes **web apps, UI/UX projects, reusable components**, and **developer tools** all designed for performance, simplicity, and scalability.

 ---